jparchment/IntrotoPy/Errorfix/README.md

 # Good Luck!
 {% spoiler "Hints" %}
-- Some common errors are:
+Some common errors are:
--spelling
+    * spelling
--improper variable name (does not follow the rules) -capitalization of variables
+    * improper variable name (does not follow the rules)
+    * capitalization of variables

 {% endspoiler %}